 Anastrepha ludens (Mexican Fruit Fly): APHIS Establishes a Quarantine in Zapata, Zapata County, Texas

-The following website describes the new quarantine area, as well as all the current federal fruit fly quarantine areas:
+The following website reflects the establishment of this quarantine area and contains a description of all the current federal fruit fly quarantines:

 Under IPPC Standards, Anastrepha ludens is considered to be a pest that is transient, actionable, and under eradication in the United States.